“Go confidently in the direction of your dreams.

 We called our trip “Our Grand Tour of Europe.”
 Our 14 month trip involved nine countries (England, Scotland, Belgium, France, Spain, Germany, Italy, Austria, and Switzerland), where we stayed in 20 rentals and 34 hotels in a mix of big cities, small villages, and the countryside.
 We also did two long-distance hikes: 192 miles across England and 100 miles in the Swiss Alps.

 But we didn’t just travel.
 We also wanted the experience of “living” in another country.
 So for six-and-a-half months in the off-season (October through mid-April), we lived in the Luberon region of Provence France.
 We had been captivated by that area on a 2003 vacation, and its milder climate was appealing for an off-season stay.
 We found the perfect farmhouse rental just outside the village of Bonnieux, surrounded by vineyards and orchards.
-Kelly attended the small elementary school in the village, where she became quickly proficient in French.
+Kelly attended the small elementary school in the village, where she quickly became proficient in French.

 For the first time in my adult life, I didn’t have a job, but my life was full.
 We explored, made new friends, shopped and cooked, studied French, hiked, hosted friends and family from home.
 We even took care of the owners’ dog and cat.
 I was one of the first people I knew to keep a blog.